WWE Raw Chicago: Are Undertaker, Balor Scheduled? Plus Bayley, Goldberg Reaction

 WWE Raw’s Chicago show tonight is predicted by many to be a huge one as the company ramps up its promotion toward WrestleMania in April.
-With WWE Fastlane now in the rear-view — and just under four weeks to go until WWE’s flagship mega-show — WWE rumors continue to point to tonight’s Raw featuring just about the full roster.
+With WWE Fastlane now in the rear-view, and just under four weeks to go until WWE’s flagship mega-show, WWE rumors continue to point to tonight’s Raw featuring just about the full roster.

 At the top of the card is expected to be The Undertaker, whose WrestleMania opponent this year has seemingly changed several times before settling on Roman Reigns.
 Many WWE fans expected Taker to insert himself into last night’s Fastlane match between Reigns and Braun Strowman, allowing Strowman to pick up the win and leading to the now-planned WM showdown he is expected to have with Reigns.